eCubed/DevNotes/2019-06-08-04-templating-exposing-data-and-functionality-to-templates.md

 ## Next Steps

-What if the implementor of our panel omits custom templates?
-The easy answer to that is that nothing will show.
+What if the implementor of our panel doesn't specify the `#headingTemplate` or the `#contentTemplate`?
+The easy answer to that is that the template they omit will just not show up on the screen.
 Should we, at our component's `ngOnInit()` detect that if an expected template doesn't exist, we should thrown an error?
 Or, do we supply a "backup" template and show that instead if they omit it up front?
-We will tackle these issues as we work with what we'll call "default templates"
+We will tackle these issues as we work with what we'll call "default templates".